ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 To create a tag category:

-1. Browse to **Settings > Application Settings**.
+1. Browse to menu: **Settings > Application Settings**.

 2. Click on the **Settings** accordion, then **Region**.

 3. Select the **Tags** tab, then click on the **My Company Categories** tab.

 4. Click **Add** under the **Actions** column to create a new category.

 5. In the **Category Information** area: ![2042](../images/2042.png)

       - Use **Name** to create a short name that refers to category in the VMDB.

         **Note:**

         The **Name** and **Single Value** fields cannot be changed after the category has been added.

       - Use **Description** to type a brief explanation of how the category should be used.
 This shows when you try to add a value to the category.

       - Use **Long Description** to type a detailed explanation of the category.

       - Set **Show in Console** to `ON` when the category is ready for use in the console.
 For example, you want to populate values for the category before exposing it to users.

       - Set **Single Value** to `ON` for categories that can only have a single value assigned to a resource.
 For example, a virtual machine can only be assigned to one location, but could belong to more than one department.
 This cannot be changed after the category is created.

       - Set **Capture C & U Data by Tag** to `ON` for the ability to group capacity and utilization data by this tag category.
 To use this, be sure to assign this tag to all the resources that you want to group by.

 6. Click **Add**.

 Repeat these steps for each category you need.
 After you have created the category, you can add values to it.

 **Important**

 If no values are created for a category, you are unable to assign a value from that category nor be able to filter by that category.

 ###### Deleting a Tag Category

 To delete a tag category:

-1. Browse to **Settings** > **Application Settings**.
+1. Browse to **Settings > Application Settings**.

 2. Click on the **Settings** accordion, then **Region**.

 3. Select the **Tags** tab, then click on the **My Company Categories** tab.

 4. Click **Delete** under the **Actions** column for the category you want to delete.

 5. Click **OK** to confirm.

 **Note:**

 When you delete a tag category, the category values are removed, and any tags from the category are unassigned from all resources.

 ###### Creating a Company Tag

 To create a company tag:

-1. Browse to **Settings** > **Application Settings**.
+1. Browse to **Settings > Application Settings**.

 2. Click on the **Settings** accordion, then **Region**.

 3. Select the **Tags** tab, then click on the **My Company Tags** tab.

 4. In the **Choose a Category** area, select a category from the **Category** list.

     **Note:**

       - Some categories only allow one value to be assigned to a resource.

       - For some databases such as **PostgreSQL**, tags are case sensitive.
 For example, filtering by 'Linux' in title case give you different results from filtering by 'linux' in lower case.

 5. Click **Add** under the **Actions** column, and type a **Name** and **Description** for your new value.

 6. Click **Add** once again to add the new entry to the table.